splunk/public-o11y-docs/admin/user-management/teams/associate-team.rst

 .. note:: Sending alert notifications to a team doesn't necessarily mean that every team member is notified.
 The team's notification policy determines which team members receive notifications.
 To learn more about configuring team notification policies, see :ref:`admin-team-notifications`.

-To link a detector to a team from the landing page, follow these steps:

-#.
-From the :guilabel:`Active alerts` section, select the :guilabel:`Edit detectors` button.
-#.
-Select the detector you want to add from the modal, and then select :guilabel:`Save`.

-To link a service to a team from the :guilabel:`Team page setup`, follow these steps:

-#.
-From the team's landing page, select the :guilabel:`Team details` button, and then select :guilabel:`Edit page`.
-#.
-On the :guilabel:`Team page setup` page, go to the :guilabel:`Detectors` section and select :guilabel:`Edit detectors`.
-Add detectors to your team from the modal.
-#.
-Select :guilabel:`Save`.

 .. _remove-link-detector-team:

 Remove the link between a detector and a team